Syncleus/Ferma/docs/index.md

 ![](images/ferma-logo-text.svg)

-An ORM / OGM for the TinkerPop graph stack.
+An ORM / OGM for the Apache TinkerPop™ graph stack.

 **Licensed under the Apache Software License v2**